To instruct Campaspe please contact our Clerks on +44 (0)20 7400 6400 or email clerks@3rblaw.com.

 Fluent French

-Oxford University BA
+Oxford University MA

 City University Dip Law

-UEA MA
+UEA MA in Creative Writing

 A novel, Ophelia in Pieces, under the name Clare Jacob.
 Published by Short Books.
 ISBN 978-1-907595-49-3